Cell (biology): Protist cells

-Physiology
+Cellular processes

 Prokaryotes divide by binary fission, while eukaryotes divide by mitosis or meiosis.

 Replication

 Human cancer cells, specifically HeLa cells, with DNA stained blue.
 The central and rightmost cell are in interphase, so their DNA is diffuse and the entire nuclei are labelled.
 The cell on the left is going through mitosis and its chromosomes have condensed.

 During cell division, a single cell, the mother cell divides into two daughter cells.
 This leads to the growth of tissue in multicellular organisms.
 Prokaryotic cells divide by binary fission, while eukaryotic cells usually undergo a process of nuclear division, called mitosis, followed by division of the cell, called cytokinesis.
 A diploid cell may undergo meiosis to produce haploid cells, usually four.
 Haploid cells serve as gametes in multicellular organisms, fusing to form new diploid cells.

 DNA replication, or the process of duplicating a cell's genome, always happens when a cell divides through mitosis or binary fission.
 This occurs during the S (synthesis) phase of the cell cycle.

 In meiosis, the DNA is replicated only once, while the cell divides twice.
 DNA replication only occurs before meiosis I. DNA replication does not occur when the cells divide the second time, in meiosis II.
 Replication, like all cellular activities, requires specialized proteins.